Getting started

 $ bin/rails db:migrate

-Your database is ready.
-Funes will start appending events to event_entries as soon as you define your first event stream.
+Your events table is ready.
+Funes will start appending rows to event_entries as soon as you define your first event stream.